-How does SvelteKit handles server side code?
+How does SvelteKit handle server-side code?

-In SvelteKit, you have two main ways to run server side code: API routes (or endpoints, as they officially called in the documentation) and server functions.
+In SvelteKit, you have two main ways to run server-side code: API routes (or endpoints, as they are officially called in the documentation) and server functions.
 Server functions are created in

-functions run both during server side and client side rendering, while form actions are triggered as a result of a form submission.
+functions run both during server-side and client-side rendering, while form actions are triggered as a result of form submission.

 We will use JSON Web Tokens (JWT) to generate and verify encrypted tokens that will be sent along with all authenticated requests.
-We will also use a SQLite database as our store and Prisma to interact with it.
+We will also use an SQLite database as our store and Prisma to interact with it.

 Creating the project

 The final code for this tutorial is available on my GitHub here.

 It’s pretty straightforward to create a SvelteKit project by running the following command: